Oriental Hotel murder: Arrests of Abdul Nasir and Abdul Rahman

 On 25 January 1996, Abdul Nasir was arrested for attempting to rob and murder a taxi driver, and while he was undergoing investigations for this particular case, Abdul Nasir's fingerprints were taken and found to match those found in Fujii and Takishita's room.
 Abdul Nasir later confessed that he was involved in the robbery, and named Abdul Rahman as his accomplice.
 Abdul Rahman was later found to be in prison serving a 20-month jail sentence for theft.
-Both men - Abdul Nasir and Abdul Rahman - were charged with murder on 30 January and 31 January 1996 respectively.
+Both men – Abdul Nasir and Abdul Rahman – were charged with murder on 30 January and 31 January 1996 respectively.
 The crime of murder was considered a capital offence at that time under Singapore law, which warrants the mandatory death penalty.

+While Abdul Nasir was in remand pending trial for murdering Fujii, a 17-year-old teenager who assisted Abdul Nasir in the taxi robbery case was jailed for two years and received six strokes of the cane for one count of attempted robbery.

 Fate of Abdul Rahman

 However, when further investigations revealed that it was solely Abdul Nasir who assaulted and killed Fujii, Abdul Rahman's charge was promptly reduced to one of robbery with hurt, and he pleaded guilty.
-On 6 June 1996, exactly two years after the incident, Abdul Rahman was sentenced to 10 years' imprisonment with 16 strokes of the cane by Judicial Commissioner (JC) Amarjeet Singh.
+On 6 June 1996, exactly two years after the incident, Abdul Rahman was sentenced by Judicial Commissioner (JC) Amarjeet Singh to 10 years' imprisonment with 16 strokes of the cane.
 It can be confirmed that since June 2006, Abdul Rahman is out of prison after serving his sentence.

 The reduction of Abdul Rahman's charge left Abdul Nasir the sole person to face trial for murder.